By Dave Rosenberg Past Grand Master Independent Order of Odd Fellows Jurisdiction of California

-We are the oldest organization in the City of Davis, having been chartered on April 12, 1870.
-On April 12, 2020, our Davis Lodge will be 150 years old.
+The Davis Odd Fellows Lodge is the oldest organization in the City of Davis, having been chartered on April 12, 1870.
+On April 12, 2020, our Davis Lodge celebrated its 150th birthday.

 Odd Fellowship follows a tradition that was established in Great Britain hundreds of years ago – it is an ancient fraternal order.

-The Davis Odd Fellows Lodge #169 currently has 175 members in 2011, making us one of the five largest Lodges in California.
+The Davis Odd Fellows Lodge #169 currently has 375 members in 2022, making us one of the five largest Lodges in California, if not the largest.

-The Davis Lodge emphasizes active community support as well as social activities for members, in addition to the historical traditions.
+The Davis Odd Fellows Lodge emphasizes active community support as well as social activities for members, in addition to the historical traditions.

 Odd Fellows are a fraternal order, so new members learn secret rituals, signs, handshakes and passwords.